UniversityOfHelsinkiCS/sis-importer/importer-db-staging-sampletaker/README.md

 - Ensure there's backup available at `staging/backup` -folder in importerpannu.
 You can make backup with script in importerpannus `staging` -folder.
 - Tune parameters (sample size, educations to include etc.) in `src/index.js`.
 - When happy, run `./run.sh`.
-  - Script will do dry-run first and reports what would be left to sample database.
+  - Script will do dry-run first and reports what would be left in sample database after deletion.
 You can return back to tuning if results look weird.
   - If you're tuning parameters after dry-run, remember to comment out database downloading, moving and restoring steps from the script!
 - After running the script, dump will be in this folder with name `sis-importer-db.sqz`.
   - In case you're creating new anon databases for oodikone, copy dump to [anonyymioodi -repo](https://github.com/UniversityOfHelsinkiCS/anonyymioodi/) and continue to creating sis-db with oodikone's updater.